Excellence In Management

 For almost two decades, CPM Logistics' founder, Abbigail Brown, has worked as a Program and Project Manager on publicly funded and heavy civil transportation projects.
 She has significant experience in project and construction management and specializes in project communication and transparency, team building, Integrated Project Delivery (IPD) processes, public bid processes, breaking down scope into small, manageable bid packages for minority contractors and a myriad of project management tools to make sure that projects are successful.

-CPM Logistics is working with Dragados-Flatiron, JV (DFJV) to provide small business support on the High Speed Rail Authority's Construction Project 2-3, which is a 60-mile route located within the counties of Fresno, Tulare, and Kings and the cities of Hanford, Corcoran and Allensworth.
+CPM Logistics is working with Dragados-Flatiron, JV (DFJV) to provide small business support and act as their Public Information Officer on the High Speed Rail Authority's Construction Project 2-3, which is a 60-mile route located within the counties of Fresno, Tulare, and Kings and the cities of Hanford, Corcoran and Allensworth.

 CP 2-3 requires a 30% goal for Small Business participation, which include 30% for Small Business Enterprises (SBE), 10% for Disadvantaged Business Enterprises (DBE) and 3% for Disadvantaged Veteran Business Enterprises (DVBE).
 To achieve these goals, CPM and DFJV will provide ongoing training and monthly outreach events for small businesses and DBE/SBE/DVBE.